-They left behind some great recipe ideas that can be cooked indoors or outside over fire!
+The Romans left behind some great recipes that can be cooked indoors or outside over a campfire!

 Imagine my joy when I carried out my research and found out that the Romans loved to use mincemeat in their meals!
 There is some indication that they did indeed invent the first burger, way before certain fast-food chains.
-This recipe takes advantage of some of the herbs that would have been available at the time and the deliciously stunning Swiss Chard.
+This interpretation of a Roman recipe takes advantage of some of the herbs that would have been available at the time and the deliciously stunning Swiss Chard.

 Ingredients (serves 4-6)